Hutchins-RAs/FIM/README.md

 ### Starting an update

-At the beginning of each FIM update you should create a new `branch` named `update-{month}-{year}` and do all your work there.
-This way if something goes wrong the `main` branch won't be affected.
+Open the FIM projects by opening the `fim.Rproj` file.

 ### Updating BEA data

 The BEA releases their GDP estimates and revisions on a monthly basis.
-We pull these BEA updates from Haver by running the `data-raw/pre-process.R` script.
+We pull these BEA updates from Haver by running the `data-raw/haver-pull.R` script.
 That script saves the BEA data to analyze in the `data` folder.

 ### Updating our forecast

-Once the BEA data is read in you need to copy the data in `data/haver_pivoted.xlsx` to the `"haver pivoted"` sheet in `data/forecast.xlsx`.
-The next step does not involve R and consists of evaluating the forecast of each component in the spreadsheet.
+This step does not involve R and consists of evaluating the forecast of each component in the spreadsheet.
 The spreadsheet contains detailed instructions for this step in its first sheet.

 Once the forecast is updated and approved you need to calculate the FIM.